2004 US Open – Men's singles

 Roger Federer defeated Lleyton Hewitt in the final, 6–0, 7–6(7–3), 6–0 to win the men's singles tennis title at the 2004 US Open.
-It was his first US Open title and his fourth major title overall.
+It was his first US Open title and fourth major title overall.
+He was the first man to capture the Australian Open, Wimbledon Championships, and US Open in a season since Jimmy Connors in 1974.
 With the win, he became the tenth man to win three majors in a calendar year.

 Andy Roddick was the defending champion, but was defeated in the quarterfinals by Joachim Johansson.

-This was also the final major singles appearance of Wayne Ferreira, who was on a record-breaking 56th consecutive major singles appearance, losing in the first round to Hewitt.
-Ferreira's record was broken by Federer in the 2014 Australian Open.
+This marked the final major singles appearances of Todd Martin and Wayne Ferreira, the latter of whom made a record 56th consecutive major singles appearance.